Ayodhya should manifest finest of our traditions, developmental transformations: PM Modi | Entertainment

 Speaking at a virtual meeting, which was also attended by Uttar Pradesh Chief Minister Yogi Adityanath, Modi described Ayodhya as a city that is etched in the cultural consciousness of every Indian and said the human ethos of this city must be matched by futuristic infrastructure.

+''Chaired a meeting on the Ayodhya development plan.
+Emphasised on public participation and involving our Yuva Shakti in creating state-of-the-art infrastructure in Ayodhya, making this city a vibrant mix of the ancient and modern,'' Modi tweeted after the meeting.

-A Prime Minister's Office (PMO) statement on the meeting said Ayodhya's development is being envisaged as a spiritual center, global tourism hub and a sustainable smart city.
+A Prime Minister's Office (PMO) statement on the meeting said Ayodhya's development is being envisaged as a spiritual centre, global tourism hub and a sustainable smart city.

-At the meeting, Uttar Pradesh government officials made a presentation that encompassed various aspects of Ayodhya's development.
+At the meeting, Uttar Pradesh government officials made a presentation which encompassed various aspects of Ayodhya's development.

-An upcoming greenfield township was discussed which includes lodging facilities for devotees, space for ashrams, maths, hotels, Bhavan's of various states.
-A tourist facilitation center and a world-class museum will also be built, it said.
+An upcoming greenfield township was discussed which includes lodging facilities for devotees, space for ashrams, maths, hotels, bhavans of various states.
+A tourist facilitation centre and a world class museum will also be built, it said.

 ''Ayodhya should manifest the finest of our traditions and the best of our developmental transformations,'' the prime minister was quoted as saying at the meeting by the statement.